viur-framework/flare/docs/doc_guide/15_html5.rst

 removeChild(), removeAllChildren()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Either reemoves one child from the parent element or all available children.
+Either removes one child from the parent element or any available children.

 Visibility and usability